|

 authority with such information about the planning, provision and

-sector providers delivering services under arrangements made by
+providers delivering services under arrangements made by clinical

-clinical commissioning groups, NHS England or the local authority)
+commissioning groups, NHS England or the local authority) have a

 employees of a relevant NHS body or relevant health service